Table of Contents

 Free radical and oxidative damage to the brain is by no means the only cause of cognition problems.
 But the role of free radicals in cognitive dysfunction is a major issue.
 And one that can be effectively controlled with daily use of nootropic supplements.

+Looking for the best nootropics to support cognitive function and prevent mental decline?
 Here’s a list of nootropics that can defend against oxidative damage and free radicals.
 Choose one or two for your nootropic stack.

 Alpha Lipoic Acid has the unique ability to neutralize free radicals in all cell environments.
 This potent antioxidant can even reduce brain damage after a stroke.[iv]
 Alpha Lipoic Acid boosts the synthesis of acetylcholine and increases glucose uptake in brain cells.